5 Generations in the Workplace: Their Values and Differences

 Generation Z (1997-2015)

 Type of employee: They are known for their strong work ethic and formal nature in the workplace.
 They appreciate security in their positions and are earnest workers.
-Rather than prioritizing personal career development, they see their efforts as a service to the company.
+They might be more accustomed to formal attitudes and work environments rather than relaxed, flexible work environments.

 Baby boomers, born 1946-1964, make up a large portion of the U.S. population.
 The birth rate increased during these years as parents of baby boomers felt more optimistic about the economy and the future of American society in the post-World War II era.

 Values: Baby boomers are a group of hardworking individuals.
-They’re ambitious in the workplace and they seek luxury status symbols in their personal lives.
 This generation is not afraid to take risks to pursue their goals.
 However, they are dedicated to their jobs to achieve lifestyle success.
-They typically attribute much of their self-worth to their occupation.

 Type of employee: The typical baby boomer employee wants to be seen as loyal to their job and takes a job-centered mindset in the workplace.
-They highly prioritize career ambition and financial success, so finding a work-life balance is challenging.
-They’re not in constant need of feedback about their work—considering their goal of earning a promotion.
-But they do like insight in terms of professional development opportunities that can help them succeed in their present role with their company.
+They’re not in constant need of feedback about their work but they do like insight in terms of professional development opportunities that can help them succeed in their present role with their company.

 Their nature to take risks and challenge the status quo creates innovative workplaces and inspires teams.
 Their motivation to serve in higher-level positions suits them for teaching other generations about relationship development and communication as well.

 Generation X, born 1965-1980, counts for 44-50 million Americans.
 They’re considered a generation of independent individuals who pride themselves on their entrepreneurial spirit.
 They shook up the traditional workplace by valuing more relaxed, flexible environments.